-Albert went on to suggest that since this was a real gas, they could verify the ideal gas laws for the model.
-The group decided to verify Boyle's law -- that changing the volume of the box would lead to a reciprocal change in the pressure of the gas.
+Albert went on to suggest that since this was a fidelous simulation ("a real gas"), they could verify the ideal gas laws for the model.
+The group decided to verify Boyle's law that changing the volume of the box would lead to an inverse proportional change in the pressure of the gas.